ljdursi/dursi-blog/_drafts/julia-vs-chapel.md

-Beyond that, Julia and Chapel are both quite new and have functionality one might expect in a modern language: first class functions, lambda functions, type inference, iterators, ranges, coroutines, futures, and JuliaDoc/chpldoc python packages for generating online documentation from source code and embedded comments.
+Beyond that, Julia and Chapel are both quite new and have functionality one might expect in a modern language: first class functions, lambda functions, type inference, iterators, ranges, coroutines and green threads, futures, and JuliaDoc/chpldoc python packages for generating online documentation from source code and embedded comments.

 More minor but something that quickly comes up: there's difference in command-line argument handling which reflects the use